 Construction of the BEP and SVRTP alternatives would involve the temporary use of several construction staging areas, which would result in the displacement of several businesses.
-Refer to Section 6.3.12 of this chapter for a discussion of these displacements.
-Additionally, refer to Sections 6.3.1 and 6.3.10 of this chapter for discussions on adverse construction effects that may cause transportation and noise related disruptions to local businesses.
+Refer to Section 6.3.12 for a discussion of these displacements.
+Additionally, refer to Sections 6.3.1 and 6.3.10 for discussions on adverse construction effects that may cause transportation and noise -related disruptions to local businesses.